-The first breakthrough along the opposite-road was made by Birkhoff and von Neumann in 1936 [1] who recognized that a modular lattice which can be given a physical background underlies every finite dimensional Hilbert space.
+1Department of Computer Science, Australian National University, Canberra, ACT, 0200, Australia; e-mail: bdm@cs.anu.edu.au; Web page: http://cs.anu.edu.au/~bdm can be given a physical background underlies every finite-dimensional Hilbert space.
 In the early sixties Mackey [2] (and Zierler [3]) arrived at six axioms for a poset (partially ordered set) of physical observables which he essentially read off from the Hilbert space properties.
 In an additional famous seventh axiom, he then postulated that the latter poset be isomorphic to the one of the subspaces of an infinite-dimensional Hilbert space.
-A few years later Piron[4], MacLaren [5], Amemyia and Araki [6], and Mączyński [7] starting with such a poset with infima and suprema of every two-element subset (lattice) and using similar axioms, proved that the lattice-usually called the Hilbert lattice-is isomorphic to a pre-Hilbert space.
-That enabled Mączyński [7] to postulate only the kind of a field over which the Hilbert space should be formulated: he chose the complex one.
+A few years later Piron [4], MacLaren [5], Amemyia and Araki [6], and Mączyński [7], starting with such a poset with infima and suprema of every two-element subset (lattice) and using similar axioms, proved that the lattice, usually called the Hilbert lattice, is isomorphic to a pre-Hilbert space.
+That enabled Mączyński [7] to postulate only the kind of field over which the Hilbert space should be formulated: he chose the complex one.
 The Hilbert lattice is then a lattice of the subspaces of the Hilbert space.